Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Precursors from Binaries with Compact Object Companions

 \subsubsection{Accounting for recombination}

 Initially the CSM is ionized and the adoption of uniform electron scattering opacity for $\kappa$ is justified.
 However, as the CSM expands and its photospheric temperature

 where $\sigma$ is the Stefan-Boltzmann constant, becomes smaller than the ionization temperature $T_{\rm I}$, recombination of the CSM sets in.
 Afterwards, a sharp ionization front develops and recedes within the CSM, with its radius given as $R_{\rm I} = (L_{\rm rad}/4\pi \sigma T_{\rm I}^4)^{1/2}$.
-In order to calculate the light curve in this regime, the location of the ionization front should be tracked (\citealt{Popov1993,Dexter13,Matsumoto+2016}, Matsumoto et al. in prep).
+In order to calculate the light curve in this regime, the location of the ionization front should be tracked \citep{Popov1993,Dexter13,Matsumoto+2016,Matsumoto24}.

 The radius of the ionization front can be parameterized by the dimensionless variable $x_i\equiv R_{\rm I}/R_{\rm CSM}(\leq 1)$, which is 1 when the CSM is fully ionized.
 Since the outside of $R_{\rm I}$ is transparent, Equation (\ref{eq:dEintdt}) is then modified to consider the change of internal energy in the ionized region of volume $V_i=4\pi(x_iR_{\rm CSM})^3/3$, as